 FOR THE RECORD (Read all news)

-Starting on January 1, Anthem plans to implement a new policy that would punish hospitals and outpatient facilities for using out-of-network physicians.
+Starting January 1, Anthem has implemented a new policy that would punish hospitals and outpatient facilities for using out-of-network physicians.
 In 11 states from coast to coast, the company’s “Facility Administrative Policy: Use of a Nonparticipating Care Provider” intends to cut payments to these facilities by 10% and potentially terminate them from Anthem’s networks.
 This administrative weapon is a clear violation of the No Surprises Act, an abdication of Anthem’s network adequacy obligations, and a tremendous threat to patients’ continuity of care.

-With all these proposed cuts, one would think Anthem would be charging its plan enrollees less next year.
+With all these proposed cuts, one would think Anthem would be charging its plan enrollees less this year.
 Think again.